-Grilled Grits are a tasty example of an Americana fusion food.
-Taking a traditional southern breakfast side dish and turning it into a grilled compliment for a mid-western barbecue and wine dinner proved easy and delicious.
+This recipe for Grits from the grill is a tasty example of an Americana fusion food.
+We take a traditional southern breakfast side dish and turn it into a grilled side dish.
+This recipe for grits is perfect for your next outdoor cookout.

 - 3 cups instant grits